 const result = await zg.loginRoom(roomID, token, {userID, userName}, {userUpdate: true});

-You must implement a few callbacks in order to view the status of the room.
+You must implement a few callbacks to view the room’s status.
 Apply the following code to implement callbacks to track room status:

-roomStateUpdate: Use this callback If you want to know the status of the user’s connection to the room.
+roomStateUpdate: Use this callback to know the quality of the user’s connection to the room.

 // Callback for updates on the current user's room connection status.